aquaproj/aquaproj.github.io/docs/guides/uninstall-packages.md

 ## Limitation

-The following package types can't be removed without `--all` option.
+1. The following package types can't be removed without `--all` option.

 - `http`
 - `go_install`

+2. The fuzzy finder shows all packages, which include not installed packages.